fengcong1992/SolarNet/README.md

 Users can implement the SolarNet by running the SolarNet_SolarForecasting.py script.
 High performance computing resource with GPUs is strongly suggested.

 ### Dataset
 The example dataset in this repository contains processed and partitioned training, validation, and testing datasets for 10-min-ahead solar forecasting.
+The data is downloaded from the NREL SRRL dataset.

 ### Environment
 ```